isomerpages/moe-etd-tflb/pages/E21CC Quests (Primary).md

 variant: tiptap
 description: ""
 ---
-<p>E21CC Quests are SLS modules that include activities and interactives
+<p>E21CC Quests are SLS modules that include activities or interactives to
-to help your students learn about the E21CC.
+help your students learn about the E21CC.
 You can assign these Quests as self-paced lessons for Home-based Learning or use them in class!</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>